What We Do

 We are committed to providing a safe, friendly, inclusive atmosphere of all honest seekers of Jesus

-We are a community of accepting people who’ll help you find your way into a life of relationship and not rules.
+We are a community of accepting people who will help you find your way into a life of relationship with Jesus.

-Our teaching time is relevant to your daily life, because it is from the Bible.
+Our teaching time is relevant to your daily life, and is Bible-centered.

 We have a great teaching ministry for our children during our Sunday morning worship and Wednesday evening kids’ club.
 All of our volunteers have had background checks, for your child's safety and your peace of mind.

-We believe that you matter to God and to each of us in the Green community no matter whom you are or where you come from.
+We believe that you matter to God and are a vital part of the Green community no matter who you are or where you come from.

 Who We Are